 To view her faculty profile, please go to Cindy Aalders.

 As Puritan Project Assistant, Jenny-Lyn works on acquiring rare books, preserving the current collections, and looking for ways to make them useful for patrons.
 After reading John Owen's Mortification of Sin and On Communion with God, she fell in love with everything Puritan and wrote her master's thesis on Calvin's and Owen's views of experiencing the Holy Spirit in prayer at Ambrose University (Calgary, AB).
-She is currently working on a PhD in church history at Midwestern Baptist Theological Seminary (Kansas City, MO) and writes for historicaltheology.org.
-She and her husband attend Richmond Alliance Church, where JD serves as Associate Pastor.
-To see photos and reflections on our rare books and stay updated on recent acquisitions, follow her on instagram @puritanjenny.
+She is currently a PhD candidate in church history at Midwestern Baptist Theological Seminary (Kansas City, MO) and writes for historicaltheology.org.
+She and her husband run the youth and young adult ministries at Richmond Alliance Church, where JD serves as Associate Pastor.

 As the Circulation Coordinator, Alex co-ordinates the Allison Library's circulation functions as well as manages all patron accounts.
 He oversees an excellent staff of student circulation clerks who work to support students, faculty, staff, and the community by providing personal and courteous service and a pleasant academic environment for study.
 A lifelong Vancouverite, Alex recently finished his MA (History of Christianity) at Regent College and is presently pursuing a Master of Library and Information Studies (MLIS) from the University of British Columbia.
 In his spare time he enjoys reading and listening to the music of Mark Heard, Bill Mallonee, and Pierce Pettis.